 The PBWN referenced below has been rescinded.

-Destin Water Users issued a PBWN effective Sunday November 30th at midnight for 76 Harbor Blvd.
-The 2” main serving the area was shut down to perform repairs when a leak developed.
-1 critical use facilities is involved.
-(Margaritaville).
-The main was flushed and sampled upon completion of repairs .
-A copy of the line maintenance report and door tag are attached.
-Pending sample results this PBWN should be rescinded on Tuesday December 2nd.
+Destin Water Users has issued advance notice of a PBWN for 8 residential units on Anna St. beginning Tuesday June 30th at 9:00am.
+The 6” main serving these homes will be shut down to reroute the main for road construction.
+The main will be flushed and sampled once repairs are completed.
+A copy of the door tag and maintenance report are attached.
+Pending sample results this PBWN should be rescinded on Thursday July 2nd.

 The PBWN referenced below has been rescinded

-Destin Water Users issued a PBWN due to the shutdown of a privately managed 2” water main serving 11 commercial units of Commerce Dr. on Wednesday November 12th at 5:00pm.
-No critical use facilities were affected by this outage.
-The main was flushed and sampled once repairs were completed.
-A copy of the door tag and trouble report are attached.
-Pending sample results this PBWN should be rescinded on Friday November 14th.
+Destin Water Users issued a PBWN for 6 single family residences on Pahokee Ln. due to a line break on Friday evening June 26th.
+The 2” main serving these homes was shut down to facilitate repairs to the broken water main.
+The main was flushed and sampled when repairs were completed.
+A copy of the door tag and maintenance report is attached.
+Pending sample results this PBWN should be rescinded on Sunday June 28th.

 Precautionary Boil Water Notice (PBWN)